robertrakay/vyucba/README.md

-# Vyucba Teaching Repository
+# Vyucba - Teaching Repository

-This is the main repository for the Vyucba teaching materials.
+This is the main repository for multiple subjects.